cradduhj/ISA_591_Final_Project/Part2_plans.md

 * possibly remove observations with NEVER for last_credit_pull_d_years_since; then convert to numeric as years since with no bins
 * unlog and uncap all numeric variables for tree-based models
 * collapse territory into regions
+* run RF on subgrade and loan_default vs. grade and loan_default
+* run RF on territory and loan_default vs. region and loan_default

+* save RDS of final training data cleaning

+* create new RMD for data cleaning of holdout, save to RDS

+* create three RMDs, one for each tree, and read in train and holdout RDSs